Police of Serbia: Motor Vehicles

 Today, most common types of motor vehicles include various models from Škoda and to much lesser degree from Volkswagen, Fiat, Toyota, Dacia, BMW, Audi, and Mercedes-Benz.

-Patrol cars are painted in white color scheme with livery markings on the sides: consisted of wide blue stripes bordered on both sides with thiner stripes of rectangles, and with the POLICE (ПОЛИЦИЈА) marking and a small police emblem.
+Patrol cars are painted in white color scheme with livery markings on the sides: consisted of wide blue stripes bordered on both sides with thinner stripes of rectangles, and with the POLICE (ПОЛИЦИЈА) marking and a small police emblem.
 On hood there is a large police emblem.
 The LED-based emergency lightbars are mounted atop the patrol cars.

 Vans are painted in dark blue color scheme with the POLICE (ПОЛИЦИЈА) marking and police emblem on the sides.

 Escort cars (used by the Unit for the Protection of the Important Persons and Residences) are unmarked but are typically painted in black metallic color.

 Non-uniformed branches (most notably Criminal Police Directorate) generally use unmarked cars.